StackVista/stackstate-docs/stackpacks/integrations/postgresql.md

   #log_destination = 'eventlog'
   ```

-* Collecting logs is disabled by default in the StackState Agent, enable it in `stackstate.yaml`:
+* Collecting logs is disabled by default in StackState Agent V2, enable it in `stackstate.yaml`:

   ```text
   logs_enabled: true